networknt/light-doc/content/en/contribute/developer-guide.md

 reviewed: true
 ---

-The light platform consists of dozens of open-source projects and lives by the work of its contributors.
+Light consists of dozens of open-source projects and lives by the work of its contributors.
 There are plenty of open issues and [request for comments][], and we need your help to make Light even brighter.
 You do not need to be a Java/Kotlin/Javascript guru to contribute to the projects.

 ### Assumptions

 This contribution guide takes a step-by-step approach in hopes of helping newcomers.
 Therefore, we only assume the following:

 * You are new to Git or open-source projects in general
-* You are a fan of the light platform and enthusiastic about contributing to the projects
+* You are a fan of Light and enthusiastic about contributing to the projects

 {{% note "Additional Questions?" %}}
 If you are struggling at any point in this contribution guide, reach out to the community in [gitter](https://gitter.im/networknt/light-4j) or [reddit](https://www.reddit.com/r/lightapi/) or [Google Group](https://groups.google.com/forum/#!forum/light-4j).